wcarc-on/wcarc-site/minutes/minutes201802.md

 ---
 layout: minutes
-title: Minutes of the Regular Meeting on February 12, 2018 (DRAFT)
+title: Minutes of the Regular Meeting on February 12, 2018
 ---

 The meeting was held at the Sobey's in Kanata (March Rd. location).